 Pitch A pitch on a 'gypsy and traveller' site.
 A traveller pitch is the space required to accommodate one household and will vary according to the size of the household in a similar way to housing for the settled community.
 A caravan does not equate to a household.
 One household may comprise three generations of extended family living in several caravans.
 Typically a family pitch will provide space for a mobile home and touring caravan, space for parking, and an amenity block.
-Planning Inspectorate PINs The Planning Inspectorate is an executive agency of the Department for Communities and Local Government.
+Planning PINs The Planning Inspectorate is an executive agency of the Inspectorate Department for Communities and Local Government.
 It is responsible for determining final outcomes of planning and enforcement appeals and public examination of local development plans.
 Planning Practice Guidance PPG National on-line planning practice guidance which is regularly updated and which supplements the National Planning Policy Framework.
 Plot A plot within a travelling showpeople site, also known as a yard.
 These plots may need to incorporate space to allow for storage of equipment.
 Policies Map A map on an Ordnance Survey base, illustrating the policies and proposals of a local plan and defining sites for particular developments or land uses and the areas to which specified development management policies will be applied.
 Pollution Anything that affects the quality of land, air, water or soils, which might lead to an adverse impact on human health, the natural environment or general amenity.
 Pollution can arise from a range of emissions, including smoke, fumes, gases, dust, steam, odour, noise and light.
 Previously Developed Land PDL Land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure.
-This excludes: • land that is or has been occupied by agricultural or

-- land that is or has been occupied by agricultural or forestry buildings; - land that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures; - land in built-up areas such as private residential gardens, parks, recreation grounds and allotments; and - Land that was previously-developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape in the process of time.
+This excludes: land that is or has been occupied by agricultural or forestry buildings; land that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures; land in built-up areas such as private residential gardens, parks, recreation grounds and allotments; and Land that was previously-developed but where the remains of the permanent structure or fixed surface seminations have blanded into the landers of all of time.